 Stranded inventory will also negatively impact your IPI (inventory performance index is a scale from 0 to 1000 that Amazon uses to judge your inventory performance).
 It’s a system Amazon uses to ensure their sellers optimize their inventory properly.
 They don’t say how they calculate performance but, essentially, if you have inventory that’s stranded that means it’s taking up unnecessary space in Amazon’s warehouse — and they don’t want that.

-So, starting August 16, 2020, if your IPI score falls below 500 (up from 400), Amazon will limit the storage space allowed in FBA warehouses for the upcoming holiday season.
+Starting January 1, 2022, if your IPI score goes below 400, Amazon will limit your storage space allowed in FBA warehouses.

 This is not something you want to ignore.
 If you see that you have stranded inventory, take care of it immediately!